ChiaraVen-exercises/Cornucopia/README.md

 ---Terms and conditions---

--I won't sell the food, I will just consume it or give it to someone in need -(Clients) I will execute rigorous checks to ensure that the food I donate is safe for consumption and not deteriorated in an unacceptable way
+- I won't sell the food, I will just consume it or give it to someone in need

+- (Clients) I will execute rigorous checks to ensure that the food I donate is safe for consumption and not deteriorated in an unacceptable way

 If something does not work, restore the original order of dependencies in the pom!